Rivukis/AutoEquatable/README.md

 ## Optionals

-There is no need to have Optional conform to AutoEquatable and doing so will result in a fatal error.
-This is because optionals are already handled by AutoEquatable and allowing it will cause side effects.
+There is no need to have Optional conform to `AutoEquatable` and doing so will result in a fatal error.
+This is because optionals are already handled by `AutoEquatable` and allowing it will cause side effects.

 ## Tests

-To see and run the tests for AutoEquatable.
+To see and run the tests for `AutoEquatable`.
 Download the playground and run it.
 The tests are written using [Deft](https://github.com/Rivukis/Deft).

 ## Requirements